Boone Carlyle: Reception

 BuddyTV called Boone a fan "favorite."
 After three episodes had aired, an article in USA Today called Somerhalder "camera-friendly."
 A poll was run by ComingSoon.net in spring 2005 on the favorite of the fourteen main Lost characters, in which Boone placed seventh with 4.3% of over 2000 votes.
 After his death, a TV Guide critic wrote she misses Boone's "very pretty eyes."
 IGN ranked Boone as the tenth best character of the first three seasons of Lost.

-Somerhalder co-won the 2005 Screen Actors Guild Award for "Best Ensemble – Drama Series.
-He was also nominated in the category of "TV: Choice Breakout Performance – Male" in the 2005 Teen Choice Awards, but lost to Desperate Housewives' Jesse Metcalfe, who plays John Rowland.
+Somerhalder co-won the 2005 Screen Actors Guild Award for "Best Ensemble – Drama Series".
+He was also nominated in the category of "TV: Choice Breakout Performance – Male" in the 2005 Teen Choice Awards, but lost to Desperate Housewives' Jesse Metcalfe.
 While starring on Lost, Somerhalder was voted one of "20 Teens Who Will Change the World" by Teen People, despite being 26 years old at the time.
 Teen People also called him "the next Johnny Depp."
 He placed ninth on TV Guide's "Top Ten Hunks" list.